srdtrk/go-codegen/docs/docs/00-intro.md

 In this tutorial, you will:

 - Compile a CosmWasm contract into wasm and generate its JSON schema
-- Generate its message types using go-codegen.
-(Optional)
 - Scaffold an end-to-end testsuite with github actions consisting of two chains using go-codegen.
 - Add our contract to the testsuite using go-codegen.
 - Create a transfer channel between the two chains.